Since the release of the BICSI based Modified One Connector Permanent Link, the TIA has released the Modular Plug Terminated Link (MPTL) model.

 Note: Versiv version 6.4 build 4 removed the "Mod 1-Conn Perm Link" test limits.

-The following information is prior to TIA MPTL release:
+The following information is from prior to TIA MPTL release:

 A YouTube video is also available on this subject.